johnmholmes/Arduino_ESP32_LCC_Journey/Examples/README.md

 * Eventid processing to set a servo's position, see: **pceCallback(unsigned int index)**
 * Sampling of inputs and producing events.

+### Standalone or Canbus netcworked
+  - These sketches can be used in various ways as shown in the video series.

 ### AVR2ServoNIO Sketch
   - Pin 2 is used for interrupt
   - Pin 10 CS SS (Slave Select) (used to select the slave device, also known as CS or Chip Select)